franlemar/franlemar/README.md

 ###

 <p align="left">Hi!
-I'm Francisco Lena, and I’m currently a web developer at 10%.<br><br> After studying psychology, I decided to expand my knowledge by focusing on what has always been my passion: technology.<br><br> Additionally, I’ve worked with iOS and Android devices for years, which makes them a great complement to my current studies.<br><br>Would you like to code with me?👨🏼‍💻</p>
+I'm Francisco Lena, and I’m currently a web developer at 10%.<br><br> After studying psychology, I decided to expand my knowledge by focusing on what<br>has always been my passion: technology.<br><br> Additionally, I’ve worked with iOS and Android devices for years, which makes them a great<br> complement to my current studies.<br><br>Would you like to code with me?👨🏼‍💻</p>

 ###